How to Make a Toilet Flush Better. I hate Flushing Twice

 A toilet flapper is a rubber seal that sits on top of the flush valve at the bottom of the toilet tank.
 It is connected to the toilet handle arm by a small chain.

-If the lift chain is a too slack, it will only lift the flapper halfway.
-This means water will take longer to flow from the tank to the bowl and therefore a weak flush.
-When the toilet handle is not being operated, the lift chain should have a ½ inch slack.
+If the lift chain is too slack, it will only lift the flapper halfway.
+This means water will take longer to flow from the tank to the bowl and, therefore, a weak flush.
+The lift chain should have a ½ inch slack when the toilet handle is not operated.

 Unhook the lift chain from the toilet handle arm and adjust its length.
 You might have to do this a couple of times to get it right.
-Do not however make it so tight because it will unseat the flapper from the flush valve resulting in a constantly running toilet.
-More about that in this post.
+Do not make it so tight because it will unseat the flapper from the flush valve, resulting in a constantly running toilet—more about that in this post.

 4. Clean the Toilet Siphon and Rim Jets

-When you flush the toilet, water enters the bowl through a siphon jet at the bottom of the bowl and also through holes on the rim of the toilet bowl.
+When you flush the toilet, water enters the bowl through a siphon jet at the bottom of the bowl and through holes on the rim.

 After years of usage, especially in areas with hard water, the rim jets become clogged with mineral deposits.
 Calcium is notorious for this.